harvard-edtech/edtech-guide/react-2022.md

 1. Start a development copy of the app (server and/or client)
 1. Open the test case
 1. Next to the play button, click the dropdown and choose a browser

+# Commonly Used Dependencies

+If you're looking for a module that does one of the operations below, use these libs.
+Thus, when bundling, we can save space by using common libs.

+`fast-clone` – for fast deep clones

+`papaparse` – for CSV parsing and generation

+`object-hash` – for hashing objects